heyitsjhu/nolocimes/README.md

 `auto-changelog`, `commit message` structure and `husky` enforcement

+## Deployment

+Currently auto deploys from heroku when development branch is pushed to GitHub.

 ## Code Quality

 Various formatting, linting, and pre-commit tools are used to ensure code consistency.